The Coleman correspondence at the free fermion point: Estimates for the sine-Gordon model and free fermions; proof of main theorems

 Secondly, in item (ii), the correct way to understand the term on the right hand side is that one expands the power, uses multilinearity, and \eqref{e:fermdef}.
 Moreover, the fact that the right hand side is finite follows from the last statement in Corollary~\ref{cor:massless-corr}.

 Finally, we mention that given that this theorem is essentially about controlling a finite volume approximation to massive free fermions, we expect that at least parts of this result is well known to some experts.
 Unfortunately we were not unable to find a suitable reference for the results we need.
+Our proof makes use of the convenient domain of a disk, but we expect that the result also holds for much more general domains.